samomar/Simple-ChatGPT-Text-Exporter/README.md

 ## Overview

 This Tampermonkey script enhances the ChatGPT web interface by adding a text export functionality.
-It allows users to easily copy the entire chat conversation, including both user and assistant messages.
+It allows users to easily copy the entire chat conversation, including both user and assistant messages, with proper formatting and real-time updates.

 ## Features

 - Automatically detects and logs chat messages
-- Dynamically updates as new messages appear
+- Dynamically updates the content of existing messages in real-time
 - Provides a user-friendly interface for selecting the chat container
-- Includes a "Copy Chat" button for quick export
+- Includes a "Copy Chat" button for quick export of the most up-to-date conversation
 - Persists chat container selection across page reloads
 - Adapts to URL changes within ChatGPT
+- Maintains proper formatting and line breaks in exported text

 ## Installation